1997 NFL season: Television

 This was the fourth and final season under the NFL's four-year broadcast contracts with ABC, Fox, NBC, TNT, and ESPN.
 ABC, Fox, and NBC continued to televise Monday Night Football, the NFC package, the AFC package, respectively.
 Sunday night games aired on TNT during the first half of the season, and ESPN during the second half of the season.
 This was the last season to date that TNT broadcast NFL games, as well as the last for NBC until 2006.
 When the new television contracts were signed near the end of the season, Fox retained the NFC package, CBS took over the AFC package, and ESPN won the right to televise all of the Sunday night games.

 With Mike Ditka becoming the new head coach of the New Orleans Saints, Sam Wyche was named to replace him on The NFL on NBC pregame show.
 NBC fired Marv Albert following Week 3 due to sexual assault charges against him; Tom Hammond replaced Albert as the network's #2 play-by-play announcer.

 For TNT's final season, Mark May joined Verne Lundquist and Pat Haden in a three-man booth.

+This season was the first with new ABC, NBC, CBS, and Fox affiliates after the 1994–1996 United States broadcast television realignment.